stephaneVercouillieBMID/slate/source/index.html.md

   </li>
 </aside>

-7. Check if the AASA file is valid and is accessible by using the [following link](https://branch.io/resources/aasa-validator/#resultsbox)
+7. Check if the AASA file is valid and is accessible by using the <a href="https://branch.io/resources/aasa-validator/#resultsbox" target="blank">following link</a>.
 8. Add an entitlement to all redirect URI that the your app need to supports.
 In Xcode, open the Associated Domains section in the Capabilities tab and add an entry for each Redirect URI that your app supports, prefixed with `applinks`.
 <aside class="notice">Apple doc says to limit this list to no more than about 20 to 30 domains<aside>